 John was a member of the Class of 2001-02 of Leadership Greater Chicago, an organization committed to creating diverse partnerships to the present and future leaders of Chicago.
 He also served on the Board of Directors of Horizons for Youth from 2006-12.

 John has appeared as a legal commentator on the ABC news program “20/20,” the CBS news program “Public Eye,” and the PBS program “Chicago Tonight.”
-He is recommended in Chambers USA 2012–2015 for Litigation: White Collar Crime & Government Investigations and The Legal 500 US 2014–2015 in White Collar Criminal Defense.
-The Best Lawyers in America has recognized John as a “Best Lawyer” in Commercial Litigation and Criminal Defense: White-Collar in its 2006–2016 editions.
+He is recommended in Chambers USA 2012–2016 for Litigation: White Collar Crime & Government Investigations and The Legal 500 US 2014–2016 in White Collar Criminal Defense and Dispute Resolution.
+The Best Lawyers in America has recognized John as a “Best Lawyer” in Commercial Litigation and Criminal Defense: White-Collar in its 2006–2017 editions.
 He was also recognized for outstanding client service in the 14th annual BTI Client Service All-Stars report for Litigation and White Collar.